justin2004/mfd/README.md

 - how

-    - first log into your mangoapps account in a web browser
+    - first log into your MangoApps account in a web browser

+    - get the content of the cookie that authenticates you for this session and the folder id of the folder you want to download

     - ![](media/1.png)